 The living with brain injury suite

-The living with brain injury suite is written to give you relevant information that you may need on your journey.
-It is divided into sections and each section has a number of booklets.
+We created the living with brain injury suite to give you relevant information that you may need on your journey.
+We divided it into sections and each section has a number of booklets.
 There is no need to read each booklet section.
 There is an easy index that you can check to get you to the section/booklet that you are interested in.
 The sections covered are

 - Early Recovery (including returning home, fatigue and general information about the brain and brain injury)

 - Coping with changes (including memory, attention, planning and organising,)